Welcome to our Year 2 information page

 2N are taught by Miss Newman

-Our teaching assistants are Mrs Oram and Mrs Garner
+Our teaching assistants are Mrs Brown and Miss Bawcombe

 At Sir Henry Fermor we pride ourselves in Key Stage One as a team working closely and consultatively with our Year 1 colleagues and children making sure there is a consistent approach.